wuziqiqiqi/PD/doc/source/aucu_setting.rst

 There are several flavors of cluter expansion formalism in specifying the basis function for setting the site variable.
 Three types of basis functions are currently supported in ASE.
-The type of basis function can be selected by passing one of "polynomial", "trigonometric" and "binary-linear" to ``basis_function`` argument.
+The type of basis function can be selected by passing one of "polynomial", "trigonometric" and "binary_linear" to ``basis_function`` argument.
 More information on each basis function can be found in the following articles.